National Electrical Code Top Ten Tips: Article 517 -- Healthcare Facilities

 - Ground fault protection is held to a higher standard than

 normal, in medical care and health care facilities.
+Unlike the situation with IG, this is a very good thing.
 Refer to the

 - There are different requirements for general care areas